SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 He took them through the mail from a number of schools and he was known for being a genius.

-He took a 10-month class on higher mathematics and was done in only 4-months.
+He took a 10-month class on higher mathematics and was done in only four months.
 He also learned German and French.
-He basically read everything he could and learned whatever was allowed including law.
+He basically read everything he could and learned whatever was allowed, including law.

-Stroud found a couple of injured birds and picked them up.
-He talked the guard into letting him take the birds to his solitary confinement cell and help them mend.
+Stroud found three baby sparrows and picked them up.
+He talked the guard into letting him take the birds to his solitary confinement cell to help them mend.

 He then received permission from the warden to keep the birds and help others when needed.
 His passion grew from there.
-He began to build cages to treat other birds.
+He began to build cages to treat other birds, mostly canaries.

-Since he was in solitary confinement and was only allowed out one hour a week, he spent 100% of his time with the birds.
-During this time, Stroud leaned a lot about them and how they lived and survived.
+Since he was in solitary confinement and was only allowed out for one hour a week, he spent 100% of his time with the birds.
+During this time, Stroud learned a lot about them and how they lived and survived.

-He also began to write and study their diseases.
+Stroud also began to study and write about bird diseases.
+He learned to use research equipment and read scientific journals in foreign languages.
 He even got permission from the warden to set up a second cell next to him to expand.

 The prison cut a walkway between the two cells, so he could go back and forth as much as needed.
 He ended up with over 300 birds that all lived in cigar boxes in an adjacent cell.

-He also created medical treatments for the birds and started breeding them.
-Stroud actually made a decent amount of income from this and this made the guards and warden jealous.
+Now a self-taught ornithologist, Stroud also created medical treatments for the birds and started breeding them.
+Stroud actually made a decent amount of income from this, which made the guards and warden jealous.

 After a lot of debate, the warden lost the battle and Stroud was granted permission to continue his studies.
 People outside the prison continued to support Stroud's efforts and even donated equipment to him.

-However, during this time he was suspected of making alcohol while doing his work on birds and the warden finally found a way to get him sent out of state and transferred to Alcatraz Island.
+Around this time, he was suspected of making alcohol with his lab equipment, and the warden finally found a way to get him sent out of state and transferred to Alcatraz.

-By the time Stroud arrived here, he was already 52.
-He had spent most of his life in prison.
-Most of those years were in solitary confinement.
+By the time Stroud arrived here, he was already 52 and had spent most of his life in prison, more specifically in solitary confinement.

-Even though he no longer was able to have birds, he kept doing research on them.
-In 1943, still a prisoner of Alcatraz, Stroud published his second book.
-The book was titled Stroud's Digest on the Diseases of Birds.
+Even though he was no longer able to have birds, he kept doing research on them.
+In 1943, still a prisoner of Alcatraz, Stroud published his second book, Stroud's Digest on the Diseases of Birds.

 The solitary confinement cells on Alcatraz IslandTwo of the solitary confinement cells on the island - the area where Stroud spent much on his time in this prison.